AugustoBernardes/Company-Sistem-Crud/README.md

 ```
 # Explanation
 After making the login using JWT a token is create and send to cookies.\
-All the GET routes have a middleware to verify if have the token and if the token is valid, if not you will be redirected to error page.\
+All the GET routes have a middleware to verify if have the token and if the token is valid, if not you will be redirect to error page.\
 Sending the message `Acess denied!`\
-The products will be saved like the customers but the products page have a feature to calculate the total and display to the user to know how much money the company have on inventory.
+The products will be save like the customers but the products page have a feature to calculate the total and display to the user to know how much money the company have on inventory.

 # User
-On your Data Base add the user like the image bellow\
+On your Data Base add the user like the image bellow.\
 The sistem is cheking the cryptography , if you don't want this feature is just remove the bcrypt verification.
 ![5Image](design/design6.png)
 # Mental Map